opendihu/optimization/two_muscle_case/ellipsoid_muscles/README.md

 ![](../../figures/1ms_k_500_ellipsoid.png)

 The orange line here is the same as the blue line in the plot before.
 The blue line here is the coupled muscle that is not being activated and only stretched by muscle 2.
-The spike-effect in the blue line happens because the time steps are chosen quite large.
+The small oscillations starting at $t=50$ms are unexpected and probably do not represent reality.
+The large time step width is unrelated to this effect.

 If we now look at two coupled muscles with the smaller constant $k=10$, we get the following plot:

 ![](../../figures/k_tendon_10_ellipsoid.png)

-We do not get the spike-effect, but with a small constant the muscles bounce much more after the contraction than with a larger constant.
+We do not get these oscillations as before, but with a small constant the muscles bounce much more after the contraction than with a larger constant.
 We can also see that the muscle can contract much more in comparison to the case in the plot before.